Napoleon B. Broward

 Napoleon Bonaparte Broward (April 19, 1857 – October 1, 1910) was an American river pilot, captain, and politician.
 He was elected as the 19th governor of the U.S. state of Florida, serving from January 3, 1905, to January 5, 1909.
 He was most widely known for his major project to drain the Everglades, to recover land for agricultural cultivation.
 As governor, he built alliances with the federal government to gain funds for this project.
 In 1915, the newly formed Broward County was named in his honor.

 Broward previously served as the sheriff of Duval County, Florida and in the Florida House of Representatives.
 He was allied with the Straightouts, Populist-leaning elements of the Democratic Party in the state.

+According to one study, Napoleon started "'the Broward Era' of liberal, or 'progressive,' government, which continued under his successors Albert W. Gilchrist and Park Trammell."

 Early life and education

-His childhood was spent on a series of family farms along the St. Johns River in Jacksonville.
-During the Civil War, the original farm was burned by Union troops occupying the town.
+His childhood was spent on a series of family plantations along the St. Johns River in Jacksonville.
+During the Civil War, the Broward family plantation was burned by Union troops occupying the town, and the Broward family's slaves were freed.
 After the war, the Browards struggled to recover.

 Broward's parents both died when he was still quite young.
 Broward, along with his brother, tended the family farm for a few years before moving into the city with their uncle.

 Broward first worked on the river with this uncle, Joe Parsons, doing odd jobs on his steamboat during the summer.
 In 1876, having graduated high school, Broward became a ship's mate and traveled to New England.
 He stayed in that region for two years, working on ships along the New England coast and coming home a stout young man, standing six foot two and weighing over two hundred pounds.

 After gaining experience in the north as a ship's mate, in 1878 Broward returned to Jacksonville and took a job working tugboats on the St. Johns River.
 He became acquainted with many of the captains and shipping operations.

 Broward married his captain's daughter (Georgiana Carolina "Carrie" Kemp) in January 1883.
 That spring, he applied for a license to pilot ships over the St. Johns Bar, a constantly shifting sandbar that stretched across the mouth of the St. Johns, sometimes above water and sometimes many feet below.
 Piloting ships over the treacherous bar was quite lucrative.

 Broward seemed destined for a life of comfort until his wife died a day after giving birth to his son in late October 1883.
 The son, also named Napoleon Bonaparte Broward, would only live for six weeks.

 By 1885, he was back on the St. Johns, piloting his father-in-law's steamboat Kate Spencer.
 While working on the ship, he met the young daughter of a fellow boat captain, Annie Isabell Douglass, a frequent passenger and the two were married in 1887.
 The couple ended up having eight daughters and one son: